nvios/secure_database/README.md

 # Secure SQL Database CLI

-This is a simple Python script to create and interact with a password protected SQL database through a CLI.
+This is a simple Python script can be used to create and interact with a password protected SQL database through a CLI.

 The script also provides the option to change the password and basic error handling features.